chipsalliance/Caliptra/doc/Caliptra.md

 Enhancements and advanced use cases and applications are outside the scope of this specification and may be developed in the form of a roadmap for the Silicon RoT and community engagement.

-Caliptra defines a design standard for a Silicon internal RoT baseline.
-This standard satisfies a Root of Trust for Measurement (RTM) role.
-The open-source implementation of Caliptra drives transparency into the RTM and measurement mechanism that anchor hardware attestation.
-The SoC must measure the code and configuration it boots into Caliptra.
+Caliptra 2.0 defines a design standard for a Silicon internal RoT baseline.
+This standard satisfies a Root of Trust for Measurement (RTM) and cryptographic services for the SoC.
+The SoC must measure the code and configuration it boots into Caliptra in this configuration.
 Caliptra must store these measurements and report them with signed attestations rooted in unique per-asset cryptographic entropy.
 As such, Caliptra serves as a Root of Trust for Identity (RTI) for the SoC.

-To satisfy these Silicon RoT goals, no other capabilities are part of this specification.
-This scope decouples platform integrity capabilities that can be enforced and evolve independently through other platform devices or services – such as update, protection, and recovery.
+The Caliptra Subsystem further standardizes SoC protection mechanisms with Root of Trust for Update (RTU) and Root of Trust for Recovery (RTRec).
+The open-source implementation of Caliptra drives transparency and consistency into the root of trust mechanisms that anchor foundational security services for the SoC.

-Within this scope, the goals for a Caliptra 1.0 specification include:
+Within this scope, the goals for a Caliptra 2.0 specification with subsystem include:

 * Definition and design of the standard silicon internal RoT baseline:
   * Reference functional specification:
-    * Scope including RTM and RTI capabilities
+    * Scope including RTM, RTU and RTRec capabilities
     * Control over SoC non-volatile state, including per asset entropy
   * Reference APIs:
     * Attestation APIs
+    * Authentication APIs
+    * Recovery APIs
-    * Internal SoC services
+    * Internal SoC Cryptographic services
   * Reference implementation
   * Open source reference (including RTL and firmware reference code):
     * For implementation consistency, using open source dynamics to avoid pitfalls and common mistakes